 The pandemic forced many L&D professionals to rapidly shift from classroom training to virtual classroom training.
 However, the “2021 Trends: Learning and Development in a COVID World,” by The Ken Blanchard Companies, found that those same L&D professionals expect to use both ILT and vILT equally, post-pandemic.
 So, why is that the case?
 And, will ILT / vILT still wear the crown going forward?

 In the same Ken Blanchard Companies report, 51% of respondents felt that their new digital offerings were somewhat or much less effective than their face-to-face offerings.
 The top areas they felt their digital and virtual course designs could be improved were through “learner engagement, social interaction, and more learning touch points.”

 The fact is, 64% of organizations use ILT because it’s more effective than other modalities in improving learners’ understanding of the material.
 Plus, in today’s unique learning environment, the need for human interaction is even more important.
 But with a widening skills gap pushing for faster training and increasing pressure on budgets, it’s increasingly harder to justify the costs.

 So, what will ILT / vILT look like moving forward?

 Classroom training and virtual instructor-led training will still play a major role, but it will look different for many.
 The crown will need to be shared as L&D continues to transform.
-Though some say ILT is the gold standard and preferred delivery method, 57% percent of L&D professionals believe ILT has a role, but it’s part of a blended learning experience.
-So, as Ken Blanchard puts it, it’s no longer an “either/or” proposition, but rather a “both/and” proposition, because both classroom and digital training can work together to create a smarter, more skilled, and diversified workforce.
+Though according to recent survey results, some say ILT is the gold standard and preferred delivery method, 57% percent of L&D professionals believe ILT has a role, but it’s part of a blended learning experience.
+As Ken Blanchard puts it, “it’s no longer an ‘either/or’ proposition, but rather a ‘both/and’ proposition” since both classroom and digital training can be utilized to create a smarter, more skilled, and diversified workforce.